peterpeterparker/daviddalbusco.com/src/blog/automatic-candid-generation-in-rust-exploring-the-ic-cdk-v0-10-0-update.md

 ## New Solution

-No more workarounds! ic_cdk v0.10.0 introduces a new macro called export_candid, designed specifically to facilitate automatic generation of the did files.
+No more workarounds! ic_cdk v0.10.0 introduces a new macro called `export_candid`, designed specifically to facilitate automatic generation of the `did` files.

-Therefore, if you are migrating or starting a new canister and want to generate the types automatically, the new solution basically consists of adding export_candid!() at the end of lib.rs, and that's all you need for the code.
+Therefore, if you are migrating or starting a new canister and want to generate the types automatically, the new solution basically consists of adding `export_candid!()` at the end of `lib.rs`, and that's all you need for the code.

-However, it’s worth noting that the effective creation of the files is not yet integrated into dfx.
+However, it’s worth noting that the effective creation of the files is not yet integrated into `dfx`.
 As a result, you will need a script to generate them.

 But no worries, I will spare you the hassle of building such a script and share a solution with you in the next chapter.